-I imagine you were hoping to check out an amazing bio about my life … refined childhood, ex-professional basketball player, comprehensive journeys around the world, and many publications of my work.
-But who wishes to check out another generic bio about an interior designer?
+I imagine you were hoping to check out an amazing bio about my life … refined childhood, ex-professional basketball player, fantastic journeys around the world, and many publications of my work.
+But who wants to check out another generic bio about an interior designer?
 They all sound the exact same to me anyway.
-The truth is, I’m a middle-aged woman, living in Chicago with an authentic passion for design.
+The truth is, I’m a woman, living in Chicago with an real passion for design.

 Here is my story …

-My affinity for style first became a young kid through my capability to change a cardboard box and Bloomingdale’s catalog into a two bedroom house.
-Cardboard cutouts rapidly ended up being a thing of the past and Barbies commanded my attention.
-From homes constructed on the ‘green lawn’ pool table to the positioning of furnishings in my pink dream home, I was mesmerized with producing the best space for my plastic idols.
+My affinity for style first came when I was a young kid in my quest to change a cardboard box and Bloomingdale’s catalog into a two bedroom house.
+Then cardboard cutouts rapidly ended up being a thing of the past and Barbie commanded my attention.
+From homes constructed on the ‘green lawn’ pool table to the positioning of furnishings in my pink dream home, I was mesmerized with producing the best space for my dolls.

-My knack for space preparation emerged when I started rearranging my bedroom.
-In true Alisha fashion, I would move and teeter the furnishings around my room without soliciting consent or support from my moms and dads.
-I found fulfillment in discovering the many methods I might single-handily rearrange a space.
+My knack for decor further emerged when I started rearranging my bedroom.
+In true Alisha fashion, I would move and teeter the furnishings around my room without asking permission or support from my Mom or Dad.
+I found great enjoyment in discovering the many methods I might single-handedly rearrange a space.
 Not much has actually altered in that respect.

-Onward to my teens years where I discovered your house strategy section of ‘Southern Living’ magazine.
-I would fanatically memorize the plans over numerous coca-colas and a jar-full of pretzels, all the while, daydreaming of how I would have designed it much better.
+Onward to my teens years where I discovered the strategy section of ‘Southern Living’ magazine.
+I would memorize the plans over numerous Cokes and a jar-full of pretzels, all the while daydreaming of how I could have designed it much better.
 Eager to show I might do better, I found an old t-square and drawing board from my uncle’s past and rapidly got to work.
-I invested most of my spare time producing floor plans for make believe clients, drawing motivation from the generic housing books found in the check out isle at Lowes.
+I invested most of my spare time producing floor plans for make-believe clients, drawing motivation from the generic housing books found in the check-out aisle at Lowes.

 Fast forward through four unbelievable years of college, returning home jobless, 2 years serving time as a retail furniture sales partner, and 6 months as an independent designer and I found myself at a standstill.
 I was no longer content with life in a small town.
 I yearned for more.